Group actions on spheres with rank one isotropy: Construction of the local models: adding homology

+Now consider the $\RG_G$-modules in the middle vertical sequence.
+We claim that the restriction map $r^L _H$ from a subgroup $L \in \cF_{k+1}$ to a subgroup $H \in \cF_{\leq k}$ is the identity map in the module $H_0 (\CC_f)$.
+Note that the restriction maps $r^L _H$ in the modules appearing in the middle vertical sequence are given as follows (for each summand $K$ of maximal subgroups in $\cF_{k+1}$):

+It is easy to see from this diagram that the restriction map on the right most vertical line is the identity map because the restriction map in the middle is the linearization of the inclusion map $(G/K)^L \subset (G/K)^H$ of fixed sets. \end{proof}

+The above lemma shows that the complex $\CC _f$ has the correct homology if we take $f\colon \NN \to \CC$ as the chain map inducing $\varepsilon _{k+1}$ on $H_0$.
 Unfortunately, we can not take $\DD$ as $\CC _f$ since the complex $I_{k+1}\PP$ is not projective in general, and neither is $\NN$.
-We note that finding a chain map $\NN$ satisfying the given condition is not a easy task without projectivity (compare \cite[Section 9B]{hpy1}, where this complex was a projective).
+We note that finding a chain map $f\colon \NN\to \CC$ satisfying the given condition is not an easy task without projectivity (compare \cite[Section 9B]{hpy1}, where this complex was projective).
 So we first need to replace the sequence $0 \to \NN \to E_{k+1} \PP \to I_{k+1} \PP \to 0$ with a sequence of projective chain complexes.

 \begin{lemma} There is a diagram of chain complexes where all the complexes $\PP', \PP'', \PP '''$ are finite projective chain complexes over $\RG_G$ and all the vertical maps induce isomorphisms on homology: